frajdouglas/Zone-Translator/README.md

 ## User Guide

 - Download the LSOA areas, populations and employment figures.
-- Download the scripts from GitHub and installing the required pandas and Geopandas modules into your environment.
+- Download the scripts from GitHub and installing the required Pandas and Geopandas modules into your environment.
 - Open the "run_zone_translation.py" script.
 - At the bottom of the script change the "main()" function's inputs.
 - Inputs required are: